Black-box Prompt Tuning with Subspace Learning: Approach

 \subsection{Black-Box Optimization}

-After we identify a set of satisfying subspaces, we can utilize the subspaces by optimizing prompts in a selected subspace by performing derivative-free optimization.
-First, for a novel target task, we need to select a subspace from the set of pre-identified subspaces.
-Then, we use DFO algorithms for learning prompts in the selected subspace.
+Once we have identified a set of satisfactory subspaces, we can utilize them by optimizing prompts within a selected subspace using derivative-free optimization.
+First, for a novel target task, we need to select an appropriate subspace from the set of pre-identified subspaces.
+Then, we employ DFO algorithms to learn prompts within the selected subspace.